ozgurakan/ozgurakan.github.io/_posts/2015-06-08-openvswtich-network-namespaces.markdown

 At this point we have two network namespaces.
 I want to create a process under ns1 and ns2 and then I want these two processes communicate over TCP/IP on a specific VLAN.
 We need NICs under these network namespaces which will establish the connection.
 These NICs have to be virtual as we can not assign physical interfaces.

 There a few ways to create virtual interfaces and connect them.
-Connecting two namespaces with veth pair, connecting veth pairs to a linux bridge or openvswitch and finally by using OvS (Open vSwitch) ports which is the method we will focus on.
+Connecting two namespaces with veth pairs, connecting veth pairs to a linux bridge or openvswitch and finally by using OvS (Open vSwitch) ports which is the method we will focus on.

-So, let's create these two network namespaces using OvS ports.
+So, let's connect these two network namespaces using OvS ports.

 ### Install Open vSwitch